vipunsanjana/chatting-app/README.md

-This is sockets.io  chatting application.
+This is sockets.io  chatting application.MERN